Resource

 What is Supplemental Security Income (SSI)?

-SSA provides Supplemental Security Income (SSI) monthly payments to people with disabilities and older adults who have little or no income and resources.
-In most states, but not all, receiving SSI qualifies someone for Medicaid.
+SSA provides Supplemental Security Income monthly payments to people with disabilities and older adults who have little or no income and resources.
 Adults and children might be eligible for SSI if they have:

 Can I work if I receive SSI?

 Yes!
 One of SSA’s highest priorities is to help disabled people take advantage of employment opportunities and achieve greater financial independence.
-Work incentives and employment supports help people with disabilities and blind SSI recipients go to work by minimizing the risk of losing their SSI or Medicaid benefits.
+Work incentives and employment supports help people with disabilities receiving SSI go to work by providing resources and dispensation to securely transition to employment.

 Back to Top